stelviodev/stelvio/docs/guides/dynamo-db.md

 ## Creating a DynamoDB table

 Creating a DynamoDB table in Stelvio is straightforward.
-To define fields used as keys or in indexes you can use either friendly field type names or the enum:
+Define fields used as keys or indexes with either friendly field type names or the enum:

 ```python
 from stelvio.aws.dynamo_db import DynamoTable, FieldType